FanatiQS/VerbalEyes-Scroll-Controller/README.md

 # Pre-built for Arduino/ESP
 This is an implementation of the library that works on Arduino supported boards.
+Configuration is done over the USB connection with more details further down in this readme.

 ## Wiring
 TODO: Add details on how the board should be wired